 “There is just about no buffer between what happens at conferences and what happens in real life,” says Emily M. Bender, a computational linguistics professor at the University of Washington.
 Much of the work published at conferences comes from industry labs, not academia, she points out.
 Plus, a movement toward open-source code means that tools “could be picked up by an enterprising startup and funded by venture capitalists who are not very well versed, perhaps, in thinking through [ethical] issues.”

 Bender, Raji, Hecht, and others have called for safeguards to head off perilous AI applications.
-Hecht, who helped lay the groundwork for for impact statement requirements in 2018, argued that proposals for research funding should include a similar section on potential harms.
+Hecht, who helped lay the groundwork for impact statement requirements in 2018, argued that proposals for research funding should include a similar section on potential harms.
 Bender has called for statements that explain the biases embedded in the data used to train AI models.
 Raji and others advocated for transparency about models’ performance across demographic lines like race, gender, or age.

-Ultimately, Hecht says the goal is establish incentives to perform ethical research.
+Ultimately, Hecht says the goal is to establish incentives to perform ethical research.
 Because publications have a direct impact on researchers’ careers, Hecht says changing paper standards could bend the direction of AI research.

 “If you’re having to present work that over and over again has negative impacts that are made transparent though that statement,” Hecht says, “I think that’s going to affect people’s decisions.”